Learn to fuel the gymnast for optimal performance and longevity in the sport.

 The recovery snacks in addition to lunch or dinner are all dependent on energy needs, frequency/duration/timing of training.
 I also factor in the athlete’s appetite and preferences when deciding on the meal patterns with them.

 Post-workout protein is about attaining the “leucine threshold” so that muscle protein synthesis (MPS) is maximally stimulated.
 We know from the research that it takes bout 20-40 g of high-quality protein (contains 3g leucine, animal proteins) to “turn on” MPS.
 How much protein is dependent on whether this is a post-workout snack or meal and what has already been consumed.
-Nutrition is about “context”, and just giving a blanket recommendation of 20-40g protein post-workout and other 20-40g at the meal when the gymnast arrives home could be too much for a young high level gymnast or even inadequate depending on age, weight, goals, gender, etc.
+Nutrition is about “context”.
+Just giving a blanket recommendation of 20-40g protein post-workout and other 20-40g at the meal when the gymnast arrives home could be too much for a young high-level gymnast or even inadequate depending on age, weight, goals, gender, etc.

 The gymnast should be consuming at least 0.7-0.9 g/lb protein (1.5-2 g/kg) per day, divided into 3-5 “feedings” which works out to 3 meals and 1-3 snacks.

 Yes, for two reasons.
 First, carbohydrate is needed to start the refueling process for muscle/liver glycogen stores.
 Aggressive carbohydrate refeeding needs to take place if the gymnast has two-a-day workouts to ensure they are properly fueled for the second training.
 Secondly, carbohydrate causes a small spike in insulin which works synergistically with muscle protein synthesis (this is a good thing).
 This is nothing abnormal about this mechanism.
 When carbohydrates are consumed, they are broken down into their most basic building block- glucose.
 When the body senses the blood glucose levels rise it signals the pancreas to produce insulin which is a storage hormone that allows glucose to enter the cells for energy.

-There are lots of myths floating around about insulin and people erroneously believing that any amount of insulin production will cause fat storage which is untrue.
+There are lots of myths floating around about insulin and people erroneously believe that any amount of insulin production will cause fat storage which is untrue.
 More on this in another post.